 Andrew Dixon, Chair of the Fairer Share campaign group said:

 “Andy Burnham has struck a chord.
 Replacing Council Tax and Stamp Duty with a Proportional Property Tax is hugely popular in Makerfield.
 It would benefit the vast majority of households in the constituency, and address one of the core inequalities and injustices at the heart of our tax system.
-It’s an idea whose time has come with government consulting on council tax reform just as households face renewed pressure from rising energy and food costs linked to the Iran crisis.
+It’s an idea whose time has come with government consulting on council tax reform and the Iran crisis pushing up energy and food bills.

 “The Greater Manchester mayor has said we can ‘come up with a proposal where Left meets Right on this’ – a PPT is that proposal, with support spanning not only the Labour benches but the Tory chairman too.